-The college administration reserves the right to check or search rooms for any reasonable suspicion at any time.
+The Office of Student Development and/or its college administrator designee reserves the right to inspect rooms for any reasonable suspicion at any time.

 Each student will assume responsibility for keeping his or her room secure.
 For the security of each roommate and suite mates, it is highly recommended that residents keep their doors locked.
 It is also recommended that students determine whether their personal property is covered by their parents' homeowners insurance.
-If not, please seek policy information from the Student Development Office.
 Each student is responsible for his or her own personal property insurance.
 The College is not responsible for lost or stolen items.